jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

 hook layer between ``pytest`` and the C unit tests without changing code in either one.

-The ``conftest.py`` file is actually a per-directory file, so you can have different files for different test directories if required.
+The ``conftest.py`` file is actually a per-directory file, so we can have different files for different test directories if required.